Seneca Wallace: Green Bay Packers

 On September 2, 2013, Wallace signed with the Green Bay Packers.
-He first played for the Packers on November 4, 2013 after an injury to the left shoulder of Aaron Rodgers in the first quarter of the Monday night game against the Chicago Bears.
-His first start for the Packers was on Sunday, November 10, 2013 against the Philadelphia Eagles.
+He first played for the Packers on November 4, 2013, after an injury to the left shoulder of Aaron Rodgers in the first quarter of the Monday night game against the Chicago Bears.
+His first start for the Packers was on Sunday, November 10, 2013, against the Philadelphia Eagles.
 During the game's opening drive, Wallace suffered a season-ending groin injury and had to leave the game.
 He was replaced by quarterback Scott Tolzien, who made his first regular-season NFL appearance.

-Seneca Wallace was the first ever African-American to start a game as quarterback for the Green Bay Packers.
+Wallace was the first African-American to start a game as quarterback for the Packers.